 3. Hire a Day of Coordinator

 In my years of doing weddings, this is an absolute must.
 If you can’t afford to hire a professional, at least appoint someone to run the day & be the point person.
 If you go that route, I recommend you do not have family or bridal party do this role.
 Have someone that is willing to serve at your wedding and won’t feel like they are missing out on the festivities.
 But a professional coordinator or planner has expertise you didn’t know you needed!
 They will take care of issues without you ever knowing about them.
 They are always one step ahead and plan flawless days!
 They an incredible part of a wedding day to keep things on track and running smoothly.
+They will be in charge of making sure the live wedding band is ready to play on time and many more.
 I have many favorites I’d be happy to recommend to you if you’re interested…just reach out!

 4. Schedule Buffer Time

 Even if you plan super well, weddings always tend to run a little behind.
 So don’t overpack your timeline and schedule in a little buffer time.
 That way you don’t feel rushed & overwhelmed trying to do back to back things on your wedding day!

 5. Schedule Enough Time for Photos

 Every photographer is a little different, but what I recommend for weddings I photograph are these times lots.

 30 minutes – Bride + Groom Photos (additional 10 minutes if doing first look)